opensearch-project/documentation-website/_data-prepper/peer-forwarder.md

 ### Timer

+Peer Forwarder's timer capability provides the following information:

-- `requestForwardingLatency`: Measures latency of requestes forwarded by the Peer Forwarder client.
+- `requestForwardingLatency`: Measures latency of requests forwarded by the Peer Forwarder client.
 - `requestProcessingLatency`: Measures latency of requests processed by the Peer Forwarder server.

 ### Counter